idefy/night-sky/README.md

 WIP.
 This is the required ESP32 code for Night-sky project.

-Link to the full project tutorial: TBD
+Link to the full project tutorial: https://www.instructables.com/Night-Sky-1/

 ## What is Night-sky ?
 Imagine a starry night with the moon slowly phasing out to put you to sleep.